t4zn/taizuns/README.md

 ├── profile-picture.jpg       # Profile picture to be displayed on the page └── styles.css                # CSS file for styling the Linktree clone
 ```

-## 🛠️ Tech Stack

-The repository utilizes the following technologies and tools:

-- **HTML**: Used for structuring the content of the Linktree clone (`index.html`).

-- **CSS**: Applied for styling the page and creating a visually appealing design (`styles.css`).

-- **Image Assets**: `preview.jpg` and `profile-picture.jpg` are used to enhance the visual presentation of the Linktree clone.

-- **Visual Studio Code (VS Code)**: The primary code editor used for development, providing a streamlined environment for coding and testing.

-- **Git**: A version control system for tracking changes and collaborating on the project.

 ## 🤝 Contributing